Hafiz-Tanzeel-Shamshad/ATM-Case-Study/README.md

 - **Main.java**
   - Entry point for running the ATM simulation system.
 Initializes the ATM object and starts the application.

+## Installation
+Ensure you have Java Development Kit (JDK) installed to compile and run the Java files.
+No additional dependencies are required.

 ## How to Run

 1. Clone the repository to your local machine.